flybywiresim/aircraft/docs/resources.md

 # Development Resources

 ## Tools:
-- [WebUI-DevKit](https://github.com/dga711/msfs-webui-devkit) - in-game Development tools for html-ui content.
+- [WebUI-DevKit](https://github.com/dga711/msfs-webui-devkit) - In-game development overlay for html-ui content.
 Provides fast reload, console output, and more!
-- [devtools-backend-refurb](https://github.com/dga711/msfs-webui-devkit) - WIP chrome devtools backend server.
+- [devtools-backend-refurb](https://github.com/dga711/msfs-webui-devkit) - Chrome devtools server targeting Coherent GT.
 Gives you devtools for html-ui content.
+WARNING: This is still a work in progress, and tends to be very finnicky.

 ## Avionics/Displays: